ashleymaeconard/TIMEOR/tutorial/timeor_app_tutorial.md

-16. Under “Average Profiles Across Each Gene Expression Trajectory Cluster”, in the first box type “stat92e”, upload ENCFF445KNM.bigWig, and click “Go”.
-In the second box type “pho”, upload ENCFF363ZNA.bigWig, and click “Go”.
-In the third box type “ecr”, upload ENCFF680UFM.bigWig, and click “Go”.
+16. Under “Average Profiles Across Each Gene Expression Trajectory Cluster”, in the first box type “stat92e”, upload ENCFF467OWR.bigWig, and click “Go”.
+In the second box type “pho”, upload ENCFF609FCZ.bigWig, and click “Go”.
+In the third box type “CG7786”, upload ENCFF346CDA.bigWig, and click “Go”.
 You will see 3 average profile distribution plots, one for each cluster, and easily distinguishable by color (same as in clustermap).